 “BASEBALL IS 90% MENTAL AND THE REST IS PHYSICAL!” – Yogi Berra

 Baseball is a sport that not only can be physical tough but also involves lots of mental courage.
 Muscle memory plays a key role in the game.
 You must use the visualisation techniques before, during and after games.
 When you make good plays like a great hit of the bat, you want to remember how you did that and how you may replicate it.
 You want to force your body to reproduce that great performance, if you cannot keep replicating the great hit you may lose your focus and therefore you need to remain mentally tough.

 Baseball also requires visualisation skills, you really need to know what you are going to do before going to do it.
 Whether it involves running to the next base or where you will direct the hit from the bat, you need to visualise exactly what you need to happen.
 Stay strong in your beliefs and remain mentally tough.
 Surprisingly to many, this simple, yet underused technique of visualisation works more often than not.

 Golf is definitely of the most mentally challenging sports in the world.
 Whether you are a professional or a rookie, it can be a really fun sport to play or one the most distressing.
-You are guaranteed to have a challenging experience whilst playing golf.
+You are guaranteed to have challenging experiences whilst playing golf.
 Many golfers handle their perceived stress very similar to tennis players.

 “The whole secret to mastering the game of golf – and this applies to the beginners as well as the pro – is to cultivate a mental approach to the game that will enable you to shrug off the bad days, keep patient and know in your heart that sooner or later you will be back on top”. – Arnold Palmer